mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 If you see zazen *after* your zazen, that is an image of zazen, it is not real zazen.

 *Deportment* means the behavior which is called zazen.
 In Japanese we call it [*igi*](glossary#igi) (pronounced “ee-gi”, more or less).
 The *i* of *igi* means “majestic and awe-inspiring.”
 Very majestic. *Gi* of *igi* means fitting into, or mention of, the truth.
 That is form, your behavior; that is deportment.
 Here it says “deportment,” but originally we use *igi*.
 Usually we use *behavior*, but that behavior is *igi* in Buddhism, because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
-Fitting into the rhythm of the truth, that is your behavior.
+Your behavior is fitting into the rhythm of the truth.

-#### 50:30

 So, this behavior which is called zazen is completely beyond hearing or seeing through the six consciousnesses.
 Let’s return to conditioned elements, that’s all.